Could kidnapping law work in Tenn. teacher's favor?

 As it stands, to prove the kidnapping of a victim who is 14 or older, Cooper said, he'd have to prove that Elizabeth was falsely imprisoned, unlawfully removed or had her freedom restricted.

-Further, to prove that Elizabeth was unlawfully removed, he'd need to prove to a jury that Cummins employed "force, coersion, fraud or something to that effect," the prosecutor said.
+Further, to prove that Elizabeth was unlawfully removed, he'd need to prove to a jury that Cummins employed "force, coercion, fraud or something to that effect," the prosecutor said.

 "What we run into here, of course, is this child is 15 and, according to reports, at least initially, she left of her own free will," he said.